yeshua453/website/docs/controls/navigationbar.md

 ### `bgcolor`

-The [color](/docs/reference/colors) of the NavigationBar itself.
+The [color](/docs/reference/colors) of the navigation bar itself.

 ### `destinations`

 Defines the appearance of the button items that are arrayed within the navigation bar.

-The value must be a list of two or more `NavigationDestination` instances.
+The value must be a list of two or more `NavigationBarDestination` instances.

 ### `elevation`

-The elevation of the NavigationBar itself.
+The elevation of the navigation bar itself.

 ### `indicator_color`